 Let’s do the math.

-With the original Freedom card, I earn 5% cash back or 5 points per $1 spent on quarterly category bonus purchases up to $1,500 per quarter.
+With the original Chase Freedom card, I earn 5% cash back or 5x points per $1 spent on quarterly category bonus purchases up to $1,500 per quarter.
 I never take the cash back, though.
 I always merge the rewards as Ultimate Rewards points to get the most value.

 If I max out each quarterly bonus category, I’d earn 7.5k Ultimate Rewards points each quarter or 30k points annually.
 All other purchases, as well as purchases over the $1,500 cap, earn 1 point per $1 spent and would be in addition to the 30k points earned from the quarterly bonus.

 That’s a ton of value from a no-fee credit card!
 Consider, the 30k Ultimate Rewards points earned is already enough for at least 1 round-trip domestic flight.
-Add in the 15k points earned from the sign-up bonus and you’ll be on your way to the Caribbean, Central or South America.
+Add in the typical 15k points earned from the welcome offer and you’ll be on your way to the Caribbean, Central or South America.

 The Chase Freedom credit card is an essential part of any solid miles and points earning and redeeming strategy.
 By pairing it with another Ultimate Rewards earning card like the Chase Sapphire Reserve, you’ll supercharge your travel rewards.
 With all of these terrific benefits, how could the no-fee Chase Freedom credit card not have a permanent place in your wallet, too?

 Do you have the Chase Freedom credit card?
 Which credit cards do you always have in your wallet?